dahoum/xn--mrovingiens-bbb.fr/timeline/README.md

 Convert this to a vertical and horizontal project w/ a filter.

+David Attenborough and Jane Goodall

 ![](da-jg.jpeg)

-Notes of a Dirty Old Man —
+CHarles Bukowski and Neal Cassidy

 ![](bukowsky-neal-c-notes-of-a-dirty-old-man.png)

-Chaplin and Disney —
+Charlie Chaplin and Walt Disney

 ![](chaplin-and-disney.jpeg)